36% of those starting an apprenticeship in 2018/19 did so at intermediate level (AKA level 2). So they’re pretty popular.

 What is an intermediate apprenticeship?

-How do intermediate apprenticeships work?
+How do they actually work?

 "Apprenticeships are available in 1500 job roles, covering more than 170 industries, from advertising to youth work and from environmental engineering to legal."
 (Skills Funding Agency, 2016)